OpenHWEdgeAI/8xGPUs/README.md

 # 8xGPUs
-A description which introduce building a server with 8xGPUs for AI
+This guide introduces how to build a powerful server with 8x GPUs for AI applications.
+It covers the essential hardware and software steps needed to create a high-performance system for machine learning.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![GitHub stars](https://img.shields.io/github/stars/OpenHWEdgeAI/8xGPUs)](https://github.com/OpenHWEdgeAI/8xGPUs/stargazers)